muratk5n/thirdwave/en/README.md

 ---

-@FCHEA_News
+"@FCHEA_News

 [DOE] just announced a historic $7B for regional clean hydrogen hubs.
-FCHEA and its members are thrilled by this announcement and the ongoing support of our industry by Congress and the Administration.
+FCHEA and its members are thrilled by this announcement and the ongoing support of our industry by Congress and the Administration"

 ---